ironhack-datalabs/data-pt-ber-08-20/Labs/module-1_labs/03_mysql/03_lab-sql-select/lab-1-sql-select.md

 Please submit your solutions in a text file `solutions.sql`.

+## Loading the data

+You can use the mysql dump file in the initdb folder to load the dataset into your existing MySQL database.
+It will create a new database called "bank".

 ## Challenge:

 Assume that any `_id` columns are incremental, meaning that higher ids always occured after lower ids.
 For example, a client with a higher `client_id` joined the bank after a client with a lower `client_id`.